 If you're the victim of a car accident, there are a number of steps to take in the aftermath to protect your rights.
 One of those is to try and determine who was responsible for your injuries and therefore liable for your losses.

-- The defect caused your injury(ies) while the product was being used as intended; and
+- The defect caused your injury(ies) while the product was being used as intended

-- The product had not been substantially changed or modified after it was sold.
+- The defect existed at the time the product was sold and the product had not been substantially changed or modified after it was sold

 Discuss Your Car Accident Airbag Injury Case with an Attorney

-Car accidents can happen at any time and to anyone.
-Although airbags, can prevent serious injuries in many cases, there are unfortunately times where the airbag itself causes your injuries.
-If so, an experienced attorney specializing in motor vehicle accidents can help you recover for your losses.
+Car accidents can happen at any time and to anyone who drives.
+Although airbags can prevent serious injuries in many cases, there are unfortunately times where the airbag itself causes injuries.
+If you've been injured by an airbag, an experienced attorney specializing in motor vehicle accidents can help you recover for your losses.
 Reach out to an attorney near you today to discuss your case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help